Folding a contour sheet recently, a tricky task but a do-able one, make me think of networking.

 - Prepare to be your Best Self.
-What prep work can you do in advance and on a regular basis to ensure you’re showing up as your best, most authentic self?
-Maybe get a good night’s sleep.
+What prep work can you do in advance and on a regular basis to ensure you show up as your best, most authentic self?
+Get a good night’s sleep.
 Exercise.
+Meditate.
 Wear your favorite outfit.
 Love on your kids, dog, or parakeet.
-Practice your air guitar skills.
 Read something inspiring.
 Write in a gratitude journal.
 Listen to a funny podcast.
 Have a quick chat with your best friend.